Adbusters: Alleged antisemitism

 In March 2004, Adbusters was accused of antisemitism after running an article titled "Why won't anyone say they are Jewish?"
-The article compiled a list of neoconservative supporters within the Bush Administration and marked the names of those it believed to be Jewish with a black dot.
-It questioned why, given Israel's role, the political implications of this Jewish neoconservative influence on U.S. foreign policy in the Middle East were not a subject of debate.
+The article compiled a list of neoconservative supporters within the Bush administration and marked the names of those it believed to be Jewish with a black dot.
+It questioned why, given Israel's role, the political implications of this supposed Jewish neoconservative influence on U.S. foreign policy in the Middle East were not a subject of debate.

 In October 2010, Shopper's Drug Mart pulled Adbusters off of its shelves after a photo montage comparing the Gaza Strip to the Warsaw ghetto was featured in an article criticizing Israel's embargo of Gaza.
 The Canadian Jewish Congress campaigned to have the magazine blacklisted from bookstores, accusing Adbusters of trivializing the Holocaust and of antisemitism.
-In response Adbusters argued that the charge of antisemitism was being used to silence what it considered legitimate criticism of Israeli policies.
+In response, Adbusters argued that the charge of antisemitism was being used to silence what it considered legitimate criticism of Israeli policies.

-In 2022 Adbusters was criticized for characterizing convicted murderer and terrorist Marwan Barghouti as a political prisoner and comparing him to Nelson Mandela.